PickyRats/Spits-and-Crypts/README.md

 # **SPITS & CRYPTS**

 Welcome to Spits & Crypts!
-Immerse yourself in the civilization of ancient Egypt as you uncover hidden truths, explore the village and the pyramid, defeat enemies, and solve intricate puzzles.
+Immerse yourself in the civilization of ancient Egypt as you uncover hidden truths, explore the village and the pyramid, defeat enemies, and solve intricate puzzles

-In this first version of the game, we have introduced a wide range of features that enrich the gaming experience:
+In this second version of the game, we have introduced a wide range of features that enrich the gaming experience:

 ## **GAME MECHANICS**
 - Exploration Mode
 - Combat Mode
 - 2 Playable characters
+- 3 Puzzle Mechanics
 - Combat movement: Strategically position your characters on the battlefield to gain tactical advantage.
 - Interactive environments

 ## **GAME EXPERIENCE**
+- Inventory implementation
+- Temple implementation
-- Sound effects and music
+- Custom Sound effects and music
-- Customized menu
 - User Interface (UI)
 - Vast world to explore: Over 3 different locations await discovery.
 - Various NPCs
 - Various enemies
 - Pause menu
-- Audio control
+- Audio & FX slider control
+- 3 puzzles with their own unique mechanics
+- Button Controls with multiple states (normal, hover, pressed)
+- Logo animation (ease in / ease out)
+- Full screen option
+- Vsync option
+- 6 types of items to collect
+- 1 mission
+- Various sound effects
+- Menu system with character stadistics and inventory system
+- Audio feedback in the menu
+- Custom music
+- Custom art for victory/lose screens

 ## **CONTROLS**
 - ESC -> Enter and exit pause menu
 - R -> Go back in pause and initial menu
 - O & P -> Move between settings options

 ### **COMBAT**
 - A -> Move right
 - D -> Move left